-Let’s start with an important deadline that you might not want to miss, that is the Riverside Angel Summit 2021.
-The registration for the summit closes in four days from now i.e. Sep.
-10th, 2021.
-We wrote an article about the important dates in the upcoming two months long Riverside Angel Summit.
+Let’s start with an important deadline you might not want to miss: the Riverside Angel Summit 2021.
+The registration for the summit closes four days from now, i.e., September 10, 2021.
+We wrote an article about the important dates in the upcoming two-month-long Riverside Angel Summit.
 To register directly, you can go to the event page here.

-Industrial and Commercial Logistics Sector Heats Up in the Inland Empire
+The industrial and Commercial Logistics Sector Heats Up in the Inland Empire.

-In another development related to heating up of e-Commerce logistics market in the region, Amazon announced it will open a fulfillment center in Victorville come 2022.
-The company said it will also open another fulfillment center in Ontario in the same year.
+In another development related to heating the e-Commerce logistics market in the region, Amazon announced it would open a fulfillment center in Victorville in 2022.
+In addition, the company said it would also open another fulfillment center in Ontario in the same year.

-The Inland Empire has one of the most sought after industrial and commercial leasing marketplace.
-This shows up in the investment strategy of realtors, and the industrial leasing data of Inland Empire.
-DRE, one of the most active realtor in the region has its Southern California portfolio surpass 17 million square feet.
+The Inland Empire has one of the most sought-after industrial and commercial leasing marketplaces.
+This shows up in the investment strategy of realtors and the industrial leasing data of Inland Empire.
+For example, DRE, one of the most active realtors in the region, has its Southern California portfolio surpassing 17 million square feet.

-On the housing front, Realm Group announced it will open Magnolia Flats, a project with 450 new rental units in Riverside near Tyler Galleria.
+Realm Group announced it would open Magnolia Flats, a project with 450 new rental units in Riverside near Tyler Galleria on the housing front.

 “Magnolia Flats will be one of the largest new multifamily projects in the Inland Empire this housing cycle,” said Andrew Sinderhoff of Land Advisors, one of the deal’s brokers.

-We also covered that Ontario Ranch recently passed Irvine Ranch as SoCal’s new home-hub.
+We also covered that Ontario Ranch recently passed Irvine Ranch as SoCal’s new home hub.
 Why Ontario Ranch?
-Well, a quote by the senior marketing director for Brookfield Residential gives an insight.
+Well, a quote by the senior marketing director for Brookfield Residential gives insight.

 One More Grant for the Chaffey College

 Chaffey College is bagging one grant after another.
 The latest one is a $3.2 million state funding to build a welding training facility at Fontana.
 Last week we reported that Chaffey got a grant of $1.3 million from the James Irvine Foundation.
-The grant was meant to upskill Inland Empire’s youth and provide technical training and paid internships through the Industrial Technical Learning Center (InTech) in Fontana.
+The grant was meant to upskill Inland Empire’s youth and provide technical training and paid internships through Fontana’s Industrial Technical Learning Center (InTech).

-Startempire Wire’s editorial team plans to dig into the grants and funding proceeds philanthropists and organizations are funneling to the Chaffey College.
+Startempire Wire’s editorial team plans to dig into the grants and funding proceeds philanthropists and organizations funnel to Chaffey College.
 Along with grants it regularly receives, Chaffey college obtained a historic $25M gift last month from author and philanthropist MacKenzie Scott.

 You can read the grant’s details and how it will be used here.

-- The Inland Empire WordPress Meetup: Run by Startempire Wire’s founder, Verious Smith, this event will take place on Tuesday, September 7, 2021 from 7:00 PM to 9:00 PM PDT.
-It is a recurring event which takes place every 1st Tuesday of the month.
+- The Inland Empire WordPress Meetup: Run by Startempire Wire’s founder, Verious Smith, this event will take place on Tuesday, September 7, 2021, from 7:00 PM to 9:00 PM PDT.
+It is a recurring event occurring every 1st Tuesday of the month.

 Links to News Published this Week